hoelzl/Poem/index.md

 systems should do on their own.
 Put another way, systems should be adaptive and able to operate autonomously.

 Let us look at an example: a swarm of rescue robots.
-Imagine that after a natural disaster or an accident in an industrial plant, we can deploy robots that aid the human rescue parties by, e.g., exploring and mapping the terrain, securing dangerous structures, locating victims and transporting them to safety, or by sealing radioactive or toxic substances.
+Imagine that after a natural disaster or an accident in an industrial plant, we can deploy robots that aid the human rescue parties by, e.g., exploring and mapping the terrain, securing dangerous structures, locating victims and transporting them to safety, or by sealing off radioactive or toxic substances.
 Clearly this has many benefits even if the robots are not autonomous but have to be remotely controlled by humans.
-But the environment in disaster areas is often not conductive to remote control, as wires are likely to become physically damaged and wireless reception is often likely to be poor.
+But the environment in disaster areas is often not conductive to remote control, as wires are likely to become physically damaged and wireless reception is often poor.
 In addition, human experts are already under enormous pressure, so it would be advantageous if the robot swarm could operate autonomously.
 This clearly requires the robots to adapt to a wide range of different, dynamically changing situations.

 The big question is, of course, how can we build these kinds of systems?
 And in particular, how can we build them to do the right